• Skip to primary navigation

 More Halloween Science Experiments for Kids

-Try one of these great Halloween Science Experiments including jumping ghosts, a spooky noise maker and fake blood.
+Try one of my great Halloween Science Experiments, which includes jumping ghosts, a spooky noise maker and fake blood.

 Or how about giving one of our spooky Halloween STEM challenges a go?